vegetablesB/Bridge/README.md

 In this project we finished the frame of the software which include input excel file, output excel file, search, show the raw data and some details.

 ## Precautions
-Microsoft Access Database Engine need for input Excel fuction.
+Microsoft Access Database Engine needed for input Excel fuction.
 [Microsoft Access Database Engine](https://www.microsoft.com/en-hk/download/details.aspx?id=13255).
 If output excel fuction not working.
 You can reinstall Office.

 ## Contributing